-Chapter $4\underline{1}$ describes the delegations of authority which apply to the contracting process of the Metropolitan Washington Airports Authority.
-It also includes a statement concerning describes the Airports Authority's commitment to use "full and open competition" procurement procedures and the Boarda description of Directors approved categorical exceptions to the limited circumstances in which less than "full and open competition" procurement procedures may be utilized.
+Chapter 1 describes the delegations of authority which apply to the contracting process of the Airports Authority.
+It also describes the Airports Authority's commitment to use full and open competition procurement procedures and a description of the limited circumstances in which other than full and open competition procurement procedures may be utilized.

-The legislation that created the Airports Authority vests the Board of Directors with full legal authority for contracting: (see "Introduction," supra, at footnote 1-).
-The Board of Directors has delegated certain contracting authority to the President and Chief Executive Officer (CEO) who is authorized to further delegate such authority.
-All competitively offered construction contracts are fully delegated.
+The legislation that created the Airports Authority vests the Board with full legal authority for contracting (see "Introduction," supra, at footnote 1).
+The Board has delegated certain contracting authority to the President and Chief Executive Officer (CEO) who is authorized to further All competitively offered delegate such authority. construction contracts are fully delegated to the CEO.
 In its delegations of authority, the Board has reserved approval authority for contracts to acquire goods and services at a cost of \$3,000,000 or more and for concession contracts or leases that will result in annual revenue to the Airports Authority of \$3,000,000 or more.
-Board of Directors approval is also required to awardof any exception to the requirement that the Airports Authority "obtain, to the maximum extent practicable, full and open competition" for any concession contract and for any goods, services or construction contract over \$200,000.
-However, contracts within the categories identified in Paragraph 1.2 do not require further Board approval unless they are for \$3,000,000 or more.
+Board approval is also required of any exception to the requirement that the Airports Authority "obtain, to the maximum extent practicable, full and open competition" for any concession contract and for any goods, services or construction contract over \$200,000.
+Such approval requires a vote of nine (9) or more Board members.